bonsai-rx/docs/articles/intro.md

 ## What is Bonsai?

 Bonsai is a visual programming environment for creating reactive systems.
+Open source system that can flexibly integrate across any combination of hardware as needed.

 ## Getting Started